 Once I have spent time with the ai vowel team, then I move onto ay.
 I keep my ay activities similar to ai so I don’t I don’t have to explain the activity all over again.
 My students know what to do when they see it in a literacy station.

 Practice both vowel teams together

 After teaching both vowel teams and giving students time to learn them the spelling patterns, it’s time to mix them together.
 Now you get the opportunity to see all your hard work with teaching each vowel team pay off as your students easily identify which word has an ai or ay spelling.

 It can be time-consuming to search for all the activities you need to make teaching vowel teams easy.

 To help you, I’ve put together a pack that will have your kiddos mastering this concept in no time.
 And if you’re a British English speller, I’ve included the activities in British English too.

-You can grab your pack from my Teachers Pay Teachers store.
+You can grab your pack from our store or our Teachers Pay Teachers store.